Ramanathaswamy Temple: Char Dham

 The temple is one of the holiest Hindu Char Dham (four divine sites) sites comprising Badrinath, Puri, Dwarka and Rameshwaram.
 Though the origins are not clearly known, the Advaita school of Hinduism established by Sankaracharya, who created Hindu monastic institutions across India, attributes the origin of Char Dham to the seer.
 The four monasteries lie across the four corners of India and their attendant temples are Badrinath Temple at Badrinath in the North, Jagannath Temple at Puri in the East, Dwarakadheesh Temple at Dwarka in the West and Ramanathaswamy Temple at Rameswaram in the South.
 The temples are revered by the various spiritual traditions of Hinduism, such as Saivism and Vaishnavism.
 The Char Dham pilgrimage is an all Hindu affair.
-There are four abodes in the Himalayas called Chota Char Dham (Chota meaning small): Badrinath, Kedarnath, Gangotri and Yamunotri - all of these lie at the foothills of Himalayas.
-The name Chota was added during the mid of 20th century to differentiate the original Char Dhams.
 The journey across the four cardinal points in India is considered sacred by Hindus who aspire to visit these temples once in their lifetime.
 Traditionally the trip starts at the eastern end from Puri, proceeding in clockwise direction in a manner typically followed for circumambulation in Hindu temples.

 Jyotirlinga

 As per the Shiva Purana, once, Brahma (the god of creation) and Vishnu (the god of preservation) had an argument in terms of their supremacy in creation.
 To settle their dispute, Shiva pierced the three worlds as a huge and endless pillar of light called the jyotirlinga.
 Vishnu and Brahma split their ways downwards and upwards respectively to find the end of the light in either directions.
 Brahma lied that he discovered the end of the pillar in his direction, while Vishnu conceded his defeat.
 Shiva cursed Brahma that he would have no place in ceremonies while Vishnu would be worshipped till the end of eternity.
 The jyotirlinga is regarded to be the supreme partless reality, out of which Shiva partly appears.
 The jyotirlinga shrines are believed to be the places where Shiva is said to have appeared as a fiery column of light.
 Originally, there were believed to have been 64 jyotirlingas, of which the present 12 are considered to be sacred to Shiva.
 Each of the twelve jyotirlinga sites take the name of the presiding deity - each considered a different manifestation of Shiva.
 At all these sites, the primary image is the lingam representing the stambha pillar, symbolising the infinite nature of Shiva (without beginning or end).
-The twelve jyotirlinga are Somnath in Gujarat, Mallikarjuna at Srisailam in Andhra Pradesh, Mahakaleswar at Ujjain in Madhya Pradesh, Omkareshwar in Madhya Pradesh, Kedarnath in Himalayas, Bhimashankar in Maharashtra, Viswanath at Varanasi in Uttar Pradesh, Triambakeshwar in Maharashtra, Vaidyanath at Deoghar in Jharkhand, Nageswar at Dwarka in Gujarat, Rameshwar at Rameswaram in Tamil Nadu and Grishneshwar at Aurangabad, Maharashtra.
+The twelve jyotirlinga are Somnath at Veraval in Gujarat, Mallikarjuna at Srisailam in Andhra Pradesh, Mahakaleswar at Ujjain in Madhya Pradesh, Omkareshwar in Madhya Pradesh, Kedarnath in Himalayas, Bhimashankar in Maharashtra, Viswanath at Varanasi in Uttar Pradesh, Triambakeshwar in Maharashtra, Vaidyanath at Deoghar in Jharkhand, Nageswar at Dwarka in Gujarat, Rameshwar at Rameswaram in Tamil Nadu and Grishneshwar at Aurangabad, Maharashtra.
 This temple is the southernmost of all the twelve Jyotirlingas.